 Pillar 2: Maximizing Value & Deal Structuring

 M&A Advisors see a lot of deals and structuring strategies in their typical day-to-day work and can help to identify various strategies on either the buy side or sell side to maximize value.
 For example, sellers often only view the purchase price as the most important number.
 However, an innovative deal structure can actually extract more value out of a sale even at a lower purchase price.
-Sometimes referred to as fee neutral, this is a common area where the value that investment bankers and M&A advisors bring to the deal surpasses the fees charged for their services.
+Sometimes referred to as fee neutral, this is a common area where the value that investment banking firms and M&A advisors bring to the deal surpasses the fees charged for their services.

 As an example, let’s say you receive a preliminary offer for your business that is 100% cash at closing, offering a multiple of 4.0x the last 12 month EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) equating to a $10m valuation.
 However, you just closed a very large new contract that will see your earnings jump significantly over the following year.
 The current deal structure does not compensate the business owner for this valuable piece of added business post-transaction.
 As Advisors, it is our job to negotiate and ensure fair compensation for the client.
 In this instance, we may negotiate, that in addition to the initial price, there is also an earn out over the next 12 months which represents the incremental profit margin earned by the buyer from this new piece of business.
 Again, often the additional proceeds from such a transaction can be more than enough to cover the advisors’ fees.
 Furthermore, M&A Advisors are incentivised to increase the purchase price as the client and advisor’s interests are perfectly aligned.